Cyprus making 'superhuman' effort to reopen banks by Thursday

 The country's draft capital controls include export limits on euros and a ban on cashing cheques, said Newsnight economics editor Paul Mason.

 In addition, fixed-term deposits will have to be held until maturity.

 "A superhuman effort is being made for the banks to open on Thursday," Mr Demetriades said.
 He also confirmed that "temporary" capital controls will be imposed on the island, but he would not spell out the restrictions and how long they would last.

 Banks have not been open since 15 March.
 Their reopening had been expected after Cyprus agreed a deal with the International Monetary Fund (IMF) and the European Union (EU) that releases 10bn euros in support.

-The Cypriot authorities had previously said all that but the biggest two banks would open on Tuesday, but they have remained shut while the finer details of capital controls are handled by the Cypriot central bank.'Not decided'
+The Cypriot authorities had previously said all that but the biggest two banks would open on Tuesday, but they have remained shut while the finer details of capital controls are handled by the Cypriot central bank.

 Earlier, Cyprus's finance minister earlier confirmed that depositors with more than 100,000 euros could see 40% of their funds converted into bank shares.

 But Michalis Sarris also said that Cypriot depositors with less than 100,000 euros in their accounts "will not be hit".